xpgo/obsidian-folder-note-plugin/README.md

 - folder_brief_live supports wiki style image (0.6.1)
 - Add option for the key to create new note (0.6.0)
 - Add command for creating a folder based on a note file (0.6.0)

-### 0.5.x

-- Fix the folder overview card for folder (0.5.2)
-- Fix the hiding issue for Outside-Folder method (0.5.1)
-- Add automatically rename for Inside-Folder method (0.5.1)
-- Add options for three different folder note file method (0.5.0)
-- Add options for auto rename (0.5.0)

 ## Plans for future